rustadot/recurrency/designdocs/batched_messages.md

 the benefits of announcing batch files on chain rather than all types of user-created messages.

-One risk is that providers on Frequency could simply register a new schema and announce batches "unofficially".
+One risk is that providers on Recurrency could simply register a new schema and announce batches "unofficially".
 We have not decided whether or not to let everyone with enough token balance register a schema.
-Other Frequency participants would need to first learn about and evaluate new schemas, then update their software to consume a new message type.
+Other Recurrency participants would need to first learn about and evaluate new schemas, then update their software to consume a new message type.